hhvm/user-documentation/guides/hhvm/01-installation/02-linux.md

 You will automatically receive patches such as HHVM 4.8.1, but your won't upgrade to HHVM 4.9 and up.

-In order to get HHVM 3.30 use:
+In order to get HHVM 3.30 LTS use:
 `deb https://dl.hhvm.com/ubuntu bionic-lts-3.30 main`
 This is how lts release were previously released.